Chuck Close Portrait Drawing

-Using artist Chuck Close as inspiration, art teacher Alison Lorion shows us how to draw portraits using the grid system.
+Using artist Chuck Close as inspiration, children will learn how to draw portraits using the grid system.

 Many of my students enjoy drawing, but many of them say, “I can’t draw!”